nemo0622/pokeemerald_base/README.md

     - Lighting!
 Day/Night system, shadows under all NPCs, and shining lamp posts.
     - Key item wheel, allowing up to 4 items to be registered.

-## Known Issues, Credits, & Future of this project
+## Known Issues, Future Plans, & Credits!

 ISSUES:
 - Most Pokémon with multiple forms only support a single form in the overworld